fabiogaiera/fabiogaiera/README.md

 ### Hi there! :wave:

-I am a Software Engineer who loves building things.
-Nowadays I mostly work with Python, kdb+ and Java, among the main technologies.
-I am interested in Machine Learning, Quantitative Finance and Algorithmic Trading.
+I'm a Data Engineer with a strong Software Engineering background.
+These days, I mostly work with Python, kdb+, and Java.
+I'm especially interested in Machine Learning and Quantitative Finance.

 <br/>